A Tale of Two Cities Justice and Judgment Quotes

 The fantastic costumes that the grindstone sharpeners wear parallel the costumes of Monseigneur’s attendants earlier in the novel.
 Both are grotesque, an uneasy reminder of just how alike the two classes are in their viciousness.

 A revolutionary tribunal in the capital, and forty or fifty thousand revolutionary committees all over the land; a law of the Suspected, which struck away all security for liberty or life, and delivered over any good and innocent person to any bad and guilty one; prisons gorged with people who had committed no offence, and could obtain no hearing; these things became the established order and nature of appointed things, and seemed to be ancient usage before they were many weeks old.
 (3.4.10)

-The revolution quickly turns into a new Republic, one whose laws are just as vindictive and just as unjust as those which the old aristocrats once established.
+The revolution quickly turns into a new Republic, one that has laws just as vindictive and unjust as those once established by the old aristocrats.